aidan-cg/aidan-cg.github.io/_pages/about.md

   - /about.html
 ---

 I'm a 3rd year PhD candidate at Duke University in the Statistical Science department.
-I work on statistical and machine learning methodology for high-dimensional data, where difficulties arise from complex dependencies between units.
+I work on statistical and machine learning methodology for high-dimensional data, where difficulties arise from complex dependency structures.
 Examples include sampling/generative modeling (diffusion models for protein design, image generation) and adaptive experimentation (multi-armed bandits on networks, SUTVA violations).

 Addressing these problems requires accurate and efficient inference algorithms.
 Taking a Bayesian approach, my research centers on the design and analysis of advanced sampling algorithms such as sequential Monte Carlo or adaptive MCMC methods.
 I have significant experience with the implementation of such algorithms through parallelization on high-performance computing clusters.